Lucifer (TV series): Censorship campaign

-The campaign was referred to in a joke in the 2nd season episode "Sympathy for the Goddess".
-Lucifer is told he is in danger, and asks "Is it the Yakuza?
+The campaign was referred to in a joke in the second season episode "Sympathy for the Goddess", when Lucifer is told he is in danger, he asks "Is it the Yakuza?
 The Nephilim?
 One Million Moms?"

 Cancellation reactions

-On May 11, 2018, following the series' initial cancellation, co-showrunner Joe Henderson indicated that the third-season finale would feature a "huge cliffhanger" that was meant to deter Fox from cancelling the series and encouraged fans to "make noise" with the hashtag #SaveLucifer.
+In May 2018, following the series' initial cancellation, co-showrunner Joe Henderson indicated that the third-season finale would feature a "huge cliffhanger" that was meant to deter Fox from cancelling the series and encouraged fans to "make noise" with the hashtag #SaveLucifer.
 Fans, as well as the cast and crew, rallied on Twitter and #SaveLucifer soon became the #1 trending topic.
 A second hashtag, #PickUpLucifer, emerged as a trending topic as well.
 An online petition also began circulating aimed at renewing Lucifer for a fourth season on a new network.
 Warner Bros.
 Television subsequently began shopping the series around to premium cable and streaming services.
-On June 15, 2018, Netflix picked up the series for a fourth season.
+Later in June, Netflix picked up the series for a fourth season.
 The penultimate episode of the fourth season is titled "Save Lucifer" in honor of the campaign.

 Arrowverse

-Lucifer Morningstar makes a cameo appearance in The CW's Arrowverse crossover event "Crisis on Infinite Earths", which is featured throughout the TV shows Arrow, The Flash, Supergirl, Batwoman, and Legends of Tomorrow.
-The events of his cameo were five years before the events of Lucifer.
-The event also retroactively establishes the world of the series as Earth-666, confirms that Lucifer is aware of the multiverse, and elaborates how Mazikeen came to work for him (pre-Crisis) thanks to John Constantine.
-It is also revealed he has history with Constantine as well.
+Lucifer Morningstar makes a cameo appearance in The CW's Arrowverse crossover event "Crisis on Infinite Earths", which spanned the TV series Arrow, The Flash, Supergirl, Batwoman, and Legends of Tomorrow.
+The scene of his cameo occurs five years before the events of Lucifer and retroactively establishes the world of the series as Earth-666.
+The scene confirms that Lucifer is aware of the multiverse, and he shares some history with John Constantine involving Mazikeen.